ADHD Task Paralysis: 7 Brutal Truths + 5 Strategies That Actually Work

 • You’re not just stuck physically, you’re also emotionally shut down or completely overwhelmed.

-• Small logistical details (due dates, formatting, where to submit) derail you completely.
+• Small logistical details like due dates, formatting, or where to submit something derail you completely.

-• You need to talk through or write out a task before actually doing it.
+• You need to talk through or write out a task before you can actually start it.

-• You avoid tasks you’re good at or enjoy because the initiation feels impossible.
+• You avoid tasks you’re good at or even enjoy because the initiation still feels impossible.

 ADHD Paralysis vs Executive Dysfunction